ECCV Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• CLO Activity: Completed 10 resets and 3 refinancings in Q4, totaling 34 resets and 27 refinancings for the year, achieving average CLO debt cost savings of 42 basis points.
+• CLO Activity: Completed 10 resets and 3 refinancings in Q4, totaling 34 resets and 27 refinancings for the year.

-• Portfolio Diversification: Increased exposure to non-CLO credit assets, now comprising approximately 26% of the total investment portfolio.
-Investments included regulatory capital relief and private credit.
+• Portfolio Diversification: Increased exposure to non-CLO credit assets to 26% of the total portfolio, focusing on regulatory capital relief and private credit investments.

-• Joint Ventures: Launched a new joint venture focused on regulatory capital relief transactions, with plans for further JVs.
+• Joint Ventures: Launched a new joint venture for regulatory capital relief transactions and supported Muzinich's CLO management platforms in the U.S. and Europe.

 3. Forward Guidance and Outlook

-• Distribution Strategy: Adjusted monthly distributions to $0.06 per share for 2026, reflecting a conservative approach to retain more capital for investments.
+• Distribution Rate Adjustment: New monthly distribution set at $0.06 per share for Q2 2026, reflecting a conservative approach to retain capital for investments.

-• Market Conditions: Projected continued spread compression in the loan market, with expectations of stable credit quality similar to 2025.
+• Market Conditions: Anticipates continued spread compression in the loan market, with a stable outlook for credit quality similar to 2025.

 4. Bad News, Challenges, or Points of Concern